etnt/elogger/README.md

              [Elogger
              ]}}.

-Use the following configurations parameters in your `.app` files to control the name, size and number of logfiles.
+Use the following configurations parameters in your `.app` file to control the name, size and number of logfiles.

     {env, [